lowlydba/OMSA/README.md

 # OMSA
-Links / useful content for OMSA courses
+Unofficial and third party links and useful content for OMSA courses

 ## General